Symptoms are usually mild and may respond to antihistamines, but speak to your doctor to make sure this is the right treatment for you.

 Symptoms of pollen food syndrome usually include:

-- redness, mild swelling or itching of the lips, tongue, inside of the mouth, and ears
+- redness, mild swelling or itching of the lips, tongue, inside of the mouth, soft palate and ears

-- occasionally, people might also have symptoms in the oesophagus (food pipe) or stomach, causing stomach pain, nausea and vomiting
+- occasionally, people might also have symptoms in the oesophagus (food pipe) or stomach, causing abdominal pain, nausea and vomiting

 - sneezing, runny nose, or symptoms affecting the eyes.

-Rarely, more serious symptoms can occur, known as anaphylaxis (anna-fill-axis).
+Rarely, more serious symptoms can occur, known as anaphylaxis (pronounced anna-fill-axis).